 For this project, Versatile was the supplier for all exterior windows and doors.
 We produced a total of 28 units – over 1000 sq feet of glazing.

-As some of the doors were especially tall (each 36” x 114” x 2 ¼” thick), incorporating commercial door hardware specifications was a challenge.
+Because some of the doors were especially tall (each 36” x 114” x 2 ¼” thick), incorporating commercial door hardware specifications was a challenge.

-What was the Uniquely Versatile solution?
+What was the Uniquely Versatile solution for the Evergreen Chapel ?

-Our solution was to combine a custom, craft-built traditional wood window with a high-level commercial sensibility.
+In conclusion, our solution was to combine a custom, craft-built traditional wood window with a high-level commercial sensibility.
 We also wanted to incorporate modern-day materials, such as insulated glass, while maintaining the look of the 1930’s design.